 For additional graduate awards, visit the York Financial Assistance section of the Faculty of Graduate Studies website.
 You can also see a listing of external awards elsewhere on this site.

 All awards listed on this website are subject to change or cancellation without notice.

-Awarded to outstanding international applicants from secondary school (Canada or abroad) who have the highest academic admission average and are entering the first year of a full-time undergraduate degree program in the Faculties of Environmental Studies, Fine Arts, Glendon, Health, Liberal Arts and Professional Studies, Science, Lassonde or Schulich School of Business.
+Awarded to outstanding international applicants from secondary school (Canada or abroad) who have the highest academic admission average and are entering the first year of a full-time undergraduate degree program in the Faculties of Environmental and Urban Change, School of Arts, Media, Performance and Design, Glendon, Health, Liberal Arts and Professional Studies, Science, Lassonde or Schulich School of Business.
 Applicants must demonstrate a strong level of proficiency with the English language.
 Applicants must have graduated from high school within the past two years.

 No application is required.
 Students will automatically be considered as part of the admission process.